HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 As expected, PWA sites tend to have considerably higher PWA audit scores.
 These audits look into speed, reliability, installability and other PWA requirements, as detailed in their <a hreflang="en" href="https://developer.chrome.com/docs/lighthouse/pwa/">documentation</a>.

 What's also notable is the range of audit scores in PWA sites (50-100) representing the difference in PWAs out there.
-In contrast the rest of the web has a fairly consistent ranfge of scores (20-40) reflecting the two main audits relevant for most sites discussed previously-viewport and icons.
+In contrast the rest of the web has a fairly consistent range of scores (20-40) reflecting the two main audits relevant for most sites discussed previously-viewport and icons.

 ## Service worker libraries